kuangxu/rinse-me-gently/AI_With_Python_PartA/Part_A_Instructions.md

-# AI with Python, Part A: Python & Cursor IDE Setup Guide
+# Rinse My Gently, Part A: Python & Cursor IDE Setup Guide

 This exercise is the first of two parts where we will get to experience the state-of-the-art workflow with AI and Python.